-If you are an online seller or resellers, then you have to be vigilant to protect your business identity.
-Because nobody knows you who are you in the online business, it is only your website address or brand or trademark name which is known to the general public.
+If you are an online seller or reseller, you have to be vigilant to protect your business identity.
+Because nobody knows, who you are in the online business, it is only your website address or brand or trademark name that is known to the general public.

 You have to make every effort to protect this identity; otherwise, anybody in disguise can use your trademark or logo in their business because people recognize your brand, not you individually.

 Firstly, you should register your trademark as per your website address; otherwise, cybersquatters register the name's trademark, which is similar to your website URL.
 After registering the name, they usually call you to bully and demand a heavy amount to give the same to you.
 The low price of domain names also encourages cybersquatters to register well-known domain names to make illegitimate profits.